dkxiaohei/hello-world/guess-number/README.md

 - Guess.java: the number guessing game in Java
 - guess.swift: the number guessing game in Swift
 - guess.py: the number guessing game in Python3
+- guess.rb: the number guessing game in Ruby